MRS-Research-Lab/IAS-Multi-Robot-Factory-Navigator/README.md

 Several videos testing the architecture are recorded and present through [`Media`](https://drive.google.com/file/d/1wLJwq8hGhBpHKh4v2OiO7iuZHSlS__et/view?usp=sharing).
 In addition, a presentation illustrating the whole process is present though ['Final_Presentation.ppsx'](final_presentation.ppsx).

 # Acknowledgments
 Gratitude is extended to Prof. Dr. Ing Andrey Morozov and Eng.
-Philipp Grimmeisen, M.Sc.; IAS director and member, and Assoc.
+Philipp Grimmeisen, M.Sc.; IAS team, and Assoc.
 Prof. Dr. Omar M. Shehata; MRS director for providing this incredible opportunity.
 Appreciation is also conveyed to the MRS team for their dedication and hard work in meeting the project requirements.
 Their efforts were crucial to the project's success.

 ![IAS-MRS_Team](https://github.com/user-attachments/assets/483af2e4-7ee1-4e0d-8afc-b3a7519784ad)